GIR-pub/deepdotweb/_pages/jolly-rogers-security-guide-for-beginners/an-example-of-really-bad-opsec-smarten-up/index.md

 ---
-AN EXAMPLE OF REALLY BAD OPSEC &#8211; SMARTEN UP!"
+title: "AN EXAMPLE OF REALLY BAD OPSEC &#8211; SMARTEN UP!"
 ---
-4087

 <p>Guys, I am not going to post exactly who started this thread quoted below, but it belongs to somebody who is a senior member with 375 posts.
 And he posted some very personal details and probably did not realize how very revealing these details are.</p>